-Difficulty: 2 Medium Learning Objective: 02-02 Explain how to implement a competitive strategy by focusing on the execution of goals
+Learning Objective: 02-02 Explain how to implement a competitive strategy by focusing on the execution of goals.

-- 35. The financial critical success factor of profitability can be measured by:

-- A. Community service activities.
+A. Community service activities.

-- B. Customer returns and complaints.
+B. Customer returns and complaints.

-- C. Number of product defects.
+C. Number of product defects.

-- D. Number of design changes.
+D. Number of design changes.

-- E. Earnings from operations.
+E. Earnings from operations.

+E. Carringo nom oporationo.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Understand

+Difficulty: 1 Easy

-Learning Objective: 02-04 Explain how to implement a competitive strategy using the balanced scorecard and strategy map
+Lea arning Objective: 02-04 Explain how to implement a competitive strategy using the balanced scorecard and strategy map Topic: Balanced Scorecard and Strategy Map

+,

-- 36. Using value-chain analysis, a firm can develop a competitive advantage by specifically looking for ways to:
+36. Using value-chain analysis, a firm can develop a competitive advantage by specifically looking

+for ways to:

-- A. Add value and reduce cost.
+A. Add value and reduce cost.

-- B. Improve manufacturing productivity.
+B. Improve manufacturing productivity.

-- C. Improve customer service.
+C. Improve customer service.

-- D. Improve product quality.
+D. Improve product quality.

-- E. Reduce organizational risk.
+E. Reduce organizational risk.

+E. Roddo organizational not.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Risk Analysis

+Accessibility: Keyboard Navigation

+Blooms: Understand

+Difficulty: 1 Easy

 Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis

+Topic: Value chain analysis

+The financial critical success factor of profitability can be measured by:

-- 37. Value activities can best be defined as: - A. Activities that firms in the industry must perform to improve a product. - B. Activities that firms in the industry must perform in the process of converting raw material to final product, including customer service. - C. Activities that firms in the industry must perform in the process of closing down a product line, including customer service. - D. Activities that firms in the industry must perform to consider ways of marketing a product. - E. Activities that firms in the industry must perform in the process of considering new products, including customer service.
+- 37. Value activities can best be defined as: - A. Activities that firms in the industry must perform to improve a product. - B. Activities that firms in the industry must perform in the process of producing the or providing the service. - C. Activities that firms in the industry must perform in the process of closing down a product line, including customer service. - D. Activities that firms in the industry must perform to consider ways of marketing a product. - E. Activities that firms in the industry must perform in the process of considering new products, including customer service.

-Difficulty: 3 Haro Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis
+Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis.

-- 38. The World Resources Institute has defined: - A. Types of cost management. - B. Categories for environmental performance indicators. - C. Methods for achieving sustainability. - D. Categories for economic performance indicators. - E. None of the above.
+- 38. The World Resources Institute has defined: - A. Types of cost management. - B. Categories for environmental performance indicators. - C. Methods for achieving sustainability. - D. Categories for economic performance indicators.